Iswarya2710/Emojify/README.md

 # Emojify
-Create your own emoji by using python
+Create your own emoji by using python!